edoigtrd/ubiquite/README.md

 * **description** — Shown in the UI.
 * **llm_description** — Description injected into the system prompt when this focus is active.

+# Map Tool

+The map tool (my personnal favorite feature) allows the LLM to answer geolocation related questions by generating a GeoJSON object that is then rendered as an interactive map.
+The map tool uses the Nominatim API for geocoding, you can configure the Nominatim URL in the configuration file.

 # Architecture

 Ubiquité is composed of two main parts: